top of page

 Where does FFP stand in the wide field from corona-believers to corona-sceptics?

 FFP is (Swiss like...) neutral, ideologically, politically and religiously unbound.
 We uphold the freedom of expression.
+Everyone has free speech with us.
 However, members who violate the purpose of the FFP association will be excluded, including those who behave dishonorably in any other way.

 What is FFP's policy regarding environmental protection?